falcosecurity/driverkit/docs/builder.md

 ```

 Once you have those, based on what that kernel can do and based on what was configured
-by the user, the build script will build the kernel module driver and/or the eBPF probe driver.
+by the user, the build script will build the kernel module driver.
 Example build template for archlinux:
 ```bash
 set -xeuo pipefail